 Similar Species: Yellow-bellied Water Snake has a broader head and lacks colored lines.

 Red-tailed Pipe Snake lacks colored lines, is more uniform in girth, and has a barred underbelly.

 Habitat: A highly aquatic species that is always in or near wetlands.
 Is found in a wide range of aquatic habitats, including manmade lakes and ponds.
 Spends most of its time hunting just off the shore, taking advantage of the tangles of vegetation in the mud at the water’s edge.
 Is rarely seen in the open, preferring to remain underwater or within vegetation mats and tangles.
 Does not tolerate brackish water.

-Contribution to the ecosystem: Primarily keeps fish populations in balance, but also feeds on frogs and tadpoles.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Primarily feeds on fish, but also frogs and tadpoles.
+Is eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: Like other water snakes in its family, the Rainbow Water Snake has a very mild rear-fanged venom that does not pose a threat to humans though it may lead to pain and swelling.

-Conservation status and threats: Due to its ability to survive in a wide range of habitats and tolerate human encroachment, the Rainbow Water Snake is a very common species in Thailand.
-However, a recent significant increase in the harvest of water snakes in Cambodia (for food, skins, and crocodile feed) has led to declines in some populations there.
+Conservation status and threats: Due to its ability to survive in a wide range of habitats and tolerate human encroachment, the Rainbow Water Snake is a common species in Thailand.
+However, a recent increase in the harvest of water snakes in Cambodia (for food, skins, and crocodile feed) has led to declines in some populations there.
 As many as three million Rainbow Water Snakes are estimated to be captured from the Tonle Sap Lake every year.

 Interesting facts: Water snakes have a number of specialized traits to support their aquatic lifestyle.
 These include eyes positioned on top of the head (to see prey and threats while remaining underwater), nostrils that can be closed while underwater, and young that are born live (eliminating the need for a dry place to lay eggs).